“What’s the NO.1 SaaS marketing strategy that you swear by?”

 5. Get your clients to write for you

 Guest posting is the practice of writing articles for another company’s website.
 This form of user-generated content (UGC) offers multiple benefits, such as boosting referral traffic and attracting an untapped audience.

 As a SaaS tool that revolves around digital marketing, DashThis has explored multiple SEO strategies for the past ten years but none as effective as guest posting.

 “We asked our clients to write some guest articles for us,” shares Marie Lamonde, now a content marketing lead at Remo.
 “As a SaaS startup, our clients really are the experts.
 They are agencies and marketers, so it was only natural for us to create UGC.”

 Following that, DashThis would combine these guest posts with keyword research, ultimately ranking on search.

 “It really was a win-win situation,” adds Marie.

 “For our clients, it was a great way to showcase their expertise and get free exposure and publicity.
-For us, it was relevant content that brought other similar professionals to our SaaS.”
+For us, it was relevant content that brought other similar professionals to our SaaS product.”

-Kelly Newcomb, marketing manager at Plume, advocates using case studies in a SaaS marketing strategy.
+Kelly Newcomb, a digital marketing manager, too, advocates using case studies in a SaaS marketing strategy.

-“It doesn’t matter if the client’s a household brand or not, a case study demonstrates your expertise and the value you bring.”Kelly Newcomb, marketing manager at Plume
+“It doesn’t matter if the client’s a household brand or not, a case study demonstrates your expertise and the value you bring.”Kelly Newcomb, digital marketing manager